Last Updated on: 13th July 2025, 02:18 pm

 The most obvious change, which not everyone might like, is how Ranked Mode got changed.
 A different point distribution is added now.
 The kills give more points depending on placement, which is good for aggressive people but may not always be fair for the cautious ones in PUBG.

 They even reduced the entry cost for all tiers, maybe to encourage more people to try.
-And for those who leave too early or kills their own teammates—punishments are more strict now.
+And for those who leave too early or kill their own teammates, punishments are more strict now.
 Some might think it’s harsh, but maybe it was needed.

 The ranking has been reset again, but not completely.
 A so-called “Rank Reset Lite” happened, which only dropped players down a bit from their last tier.
 So, not starting from scratch but still not staying up there.